jhpyle/docassemble/_docs/objects.md

   type, such as `DAObject` or `Individual`, then new items will be created as objects of this type.
 * `gathered`: a boolean value, initially undefined.
-It is set to `True` when then all of the elements of the list are defined.
+It is set to `True` when then all of the items of the list are defined.
-* `elements`: a [Python list] containing the elements of the list.
+* `items`: a [Python list] containing the items of the list.
 * `are_there_any`: a boolean value, initially undefined, indicating whether any values should be gathered.
 The expectation is that the interview will define a [question] or [code block] that defines this